 The story of Chedworth Roman Villa starts around 120 AD when a simple house was built near the site of a natural spring in the Coln Valley.
 It originally had buildings on three sides of a central courtyard.
 The west and south wings were rebuilt in the 3rd century after being damaged by a fire, but it wasn’t until the 4th century that Chedworth was transformed into an opulent villa.

-Around that time, Cirencester (which was known as Corinium Dobunnorum) was the second largest Romano-British town in the country after London.
+Around that time, Cirencester (which was then known as Corinium Dobunnorum) was the second largest Romano-British town in the country after London.
 The remains of over 50 Roman villas have been found in the Cotswold countryside, showing how important and powerful this part of the world was for the Romans – and Chedworth is one of the most impressive villas discovered.

-Although there has been some debate by archaeologists about whether the villa could have been a guesthouse for religious pilgrims, it’s though most likely that it was the home of a wealthy and high-status family.
+Although there has been some debate among archaeologists about whether the villa could have been a guesthouse for religious pilgrims, it’s though most likely that it was the home of a wealthy and high-status family.
 The original simple house was transformed into a luxurious villa, with underfloor heating, two bathhouses, elaborate mosaics and even their own private toilet.

-The villa was abandoned after the Romans left Britain, and left undiscovered for centuries until 1864 when a Victorian gamekeeper who was digging for a missing ferret found fragments of mosaic.
+The villa was abandoned after the Romans left Britain, and was left undiscovered for centuries until 1864, when a Victorian gamekeeper who was digging for a missing ferret found fragments of mosaic.
 The land was owned by the Earl of Eldon and he financed the initial excavations and built a museum for the finds.
 But only the best mosaics were left on display and the rest were reburied.

 In 1924 the National Trust took over Chedworth and various excavations took place over the years.
 But it wasn’t until 2010 when they won a Heritage Lottery Fund award that work really got going, with two archaeologists and a team of volunteers unearthing mosaics in the West Range.

-More mosaics have been discovered in the North Range since then, as well as tiles, bowls and pots, coins and painted plaster which it’s thought once decorated the walls.
+More mosaics have been discovered in the North Range since then, as well as tiles, bowls and pots, coins and painted plaster – which it’s thought once decorated the walls.

-Visiting Chedworth Roman Villa
+Things to do at Chedworth Roman Villa

-Chedworth Roman Villa is made up of three sections around a courtyard, which you’re free to wander through.
+Chedworth Roman Villa is made up of three sections set around a courtyard, which you’re free to wander through.
 The West Range, covered by a wooden shelter to protect it from the elements, is where you’ll find the villa’s dining room, living room, bathhouses and mosaics.

 The mosaics at Chedworth are regarded as some of the most impressive in-situ Roman mosaics in the country.
 Elevated walkways run through the building above the mosaics, so you can get up close without damaging them, and look down from above to absorb all the details.